stefanpejcic/OpenMail/postfwd/README.md

 # PostFW setup on DMS Postfix

-By default, rate-limiting is disabled on Openpanel servers.
+By default, rate-limiting is disabled on OpenPanel servers.
 To enable it, edit `/usr/local/mail/openmail/postfwd/postfwd.cf` and configure the desired limits for each IP address, email address, or domain.

 ## Enable